 Croup is a condition that irritates your baby’s upper airways and causes them to swell.
-As the airway below his vocal cords becomes narrow, your baby will find it hard to breathe.
-His breathing will be noisy and he’ll have a cough that sounds a lot like a high-pitched seal or dog bark.
-His voice will also sound raspy and hoarse, especially when he cries.
+As the airway below their vocal cords becomes narrow, your child will find it hard to breathe.
+Their breathing will be noisy and they’ll have a cough that sounds a lot like a high-pitched seal or dog bark.
+Their voice will also sound raspy and hoarse, especially when they cry.

-No matter which type of croup it is, any time your child has difficulty breathing, retractions (when his skin pulls tight around his ribs), or stridor at rest, immediate medical attention is needed.
+Any time your child has trouble breathing, retractions (when their skin pulls tight around their ribs), or stridor at rest, immediately call your doctor or 911.
 Stridor when crying, agitated, or playing, or a barky cough is not an emergency.
 But if you have any concerns, go ahead and call your baby’s doctor.

 A doctor can usually diagnose croup by examining your child and listening to their symptoms.
 But they may need tests to rule out other causes.
 Your child’s doctor may:

 Most of the time, cases of croup are mild and can be treated at home.
 Try to soothe your child and keep them calm.
 Crying can make the coughing worse.
 Hold them upright.